spatialnous/salatest/docs/index.md

-# depthmapX Documentation
+# depthmap Documentation

-depthmapX is a tool for spatial analysis, originally written as a research project by Alasdair Turner (targeting the Windows platform only), then later ported to Qt and made available cross platform by Tasos Varoudis, and is now under active development by a small team of members of Bartlett School of
+depthmap is a tool for spatial analysis, originally written as a research project by Alasdair Turner (targeting the Windows platform only), then later ported to Qt and made available cross platform by Tasos Varoudis, and is now under active development by a small team of members of Bartlett School of